First Time User? Enroll now.

 Home > Health Library > Parkinson-Plus Syndromes

 Parkinson-plus syndromes are a group of neurological conditions that are similar to Parkinson's disease but have unique characteristics.
 These syndromes can be hard to diagnose because the symptoms mimic other conditions.
-Following are the four most common types of Parkinson-plus syndromes.

-PSP is a rare disorder that, like Parkinson's disease, causes problems with balance and stability when a person is walking or standing.
+Progressive supranuclear palsy (PSP) is a rare disorder that, like Parkinson's disease, causes problems with balance and stability when a person is walking or standing.
 Rigid and stiff muscles, especially those of the neck and spine, make body movement difficult.
 The symptom that most distinguishes PSP from Parkinson's disease and other neurologic conditions is problems with eye movement that occurs in addition to the body movement problems.

 Problems with speech and swallowing are more common and become worse in PSP than they do in Parkinson's disease.
 Depression and emotional difficulties are also more prominent.
 Unlike Parkinson's disease, PSP rarely causes tremors.
 PSP progresses more quickly than Parkinson's and often leads to disability within 5 to 10 years.